 For that, we use the fact that Theorem~\ref{Banach4} gives a topological isomorphism of $\Sc(G)$-modules $\Hc_\infty\simeq\Zc_\infty$ The space of smooth vectors $\Hc_\infty$ is well-known to be a nuclear Fr\'echet space (see for instance \cite[Cor.
-3.1(1.)]{BB10}), hence also $\Zc_\infty$ is a nuclear space, and this completes the proof of the inclusion $\pi(L^1(G))\subseteq\Kc(\Zc)$.
+3.1(1.)]{BB10}), hence also $\Zc_\infty$ is a nuclear space.